Cray-HPE/docs-sat/rpm/README.md

    rpm -q docs-sat
    ```

-2. Download and upgrade the latest documentation RPM.
+2. Download and upgrade to the latest SAT documentation RPM.

-   For example, to download and upgrade to the latest SAT documentation RPM:

    ```bash
    rpm -Uvh https://release.algol60.net/sat/docs-sat/docs-sat-latest.noarch.rpm
    ```

-   If this machine does not have direct internet access, then this RPM will
+   If the system does not have direct internet access, you must externally
-   need to be externally downloaded and copied to the system.
-The following
+   download this RPM and copy it to the system.
+The following example copies it
-   example copies it to `ncn-m001`.
+   to `ncn-m001`.

    ```bash
    wget https://release.algol60.net/sat/docs-sat/docs-sat-latest.noarch.rpm -O docs-sat-latest.noarch.rpm